christopherhaney/geocorona/README.md

 ## How To: Run The Development Server

+1. Navigate to the folder containing this project in your shell of choice.

-1. Run `npm install` to install all necessary modules
+2. Run `npm install` to install all necessary modules.

-2. Run `ng serve` for a dev server.
-Navigate to http://localhost:4200/ in your web browser of choice.
+3. Run `ng serve` to compile and locally host the application.
+Navigate to http://localhost:4200/ in your web browser of choice and enjoy!
 The app will automatically reload if you change any of the source files.